From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 \definecolor{hidden-draw}{RGB}{20,68,106} \definecolor{hidden-pink}{RGB}{255,245,247} \definecolor{red}{RGB}{255,0,0}

 \definecolor{hidden-draw}{RGB}{0,0,0} \definecolor{hidden-pink}{RGB}{255,182,193}

 \vr[1]{\todo[author=VR,color=orange!40]{#1}} \vril[1]{\todo[author=VR,color=orange!40,inline]{#1}}

-As illustrated in Figure \ref{fig:taxonomy01}, impact of attack can be divided into two categories: Stages Based on the Impact of Attacks and Hierarchy Based on the Impact of Attacks.
+As illustrated in Figure \ref{fig:taxonomy01}, the impact of jailbreak attacks can be categorized from the following two perspectives: Impact Stage of Attack and Intervention Level of Attack.
 The former primarily targets the inference stage and the training stage, while the latter pertains to different hierarchical levels, including the prompt level, inference level, and model level.